The activities of the Reserve Bank of Australia are overseen by the following boards and committees.

 Reserve Bank Board

-The Reserve Bank Board is responsible for monetary and banking policy.
+The Reserve Bank Board is responsible for the Bank's monetary and banking policy, and the Bank's policy on all other matters, except for its payments system policy.
 The Governor, who is the chief executive officer of the Reserve Bank, is Chairman of the Reserve Bank Board.
 The Deputy Governor is Deputy Chairman.

 Payments System Board